Ivo-Balbaert/The_Way_to_Jai/book/5_Constants, variables, types and operations.md

 ## 5.8 - General naming conventions
 The following naming conventions are more or less standard:
-- snake_case for identifiers (procedures, variables, ...)
+- snake_case for identifiers (procedures, variables, macros, ...): birth_date, is_constant()
-- Capitalized_Snake_Case for types
+- Capitalized_Snake_Case for types and imports: Entity, Enemy_Entity, Command_Line
-- PascalCase for macros and imports
-- full caps for constants and enum members
+- Full Capitalized_Snake_Case for constants and enum members: MASS_EARTH, .SOUTH

-Note that these conventions are not enforced in the language, and you'll see exceptions to these rules in the standard library distribution.
+Note that these conventions are not enforced in the language, and you'll find exceptions to these rules in the standard library distribution.

 [5B - Identifier Backslashes](https://github.com/Ivo-Balbaert/The_Way_to_Jai/blob/main/book/5B_Identifier_Backslashes.md)
 [5C - ASCII table](https://github.com/Ivo-Balbaert/The_Way_to_Jai/blob/main/book/5C_Ascii_table.pdf)